iagoleal/iagoleal.github.io/content/posts/cuts.md

 ========

 Today you gained a new tool to your repertoire of functional representations.
-We seemed how cutting planes are a computationally amenable structure that harmoniously integrate with convexity and optimization, and how we can use them to represent functions for minimization.
+We have learned how cutting planes are a computationally amenable structure that harmoniously integrate with convexity and optimization, and how we can use them to represent functions for minimization.
 And, best of all, if you are working with convex optimization or calculating any derivatives,